Find your structured PhD programme

 There is no central database of all international PhD programmes in Germany.
 The DAAD database is useful for finding the right PhD programme that matches your research goals:

 Search for graduate schools and research training groups

 When making your selection, you should focus on the following questions: Do the programme, the institution and the environment suit my doctoral proposal?
 What are the requirements?
 What is expected of doctoral students?

 Where can I find out about requirements?

-The application procedure differs from programme to programme.
+Application procedures differ from programme to programme.
 The precise requirements and deadlines can be found on the website of the respective university, research training group or graduate school.
-Therefore you should first choose a PhD programme and/or graduate school.
+You should therefore first choose a PhD programme and/or graduate school.